-MTH 100: Mathematics in Our Daily Life 3 Credit Hour(s)
+MTH 100: Mathematics in Our Daily Life

 Fulfills core competency: Critical Thinking and Problem Solving.
 Fulfills Quantitative Literacy requirement.
 A course designed to improve students' application of mathematical concepts in their everyday experience.
 These concepts will be developed through inductive/deductive reasoning, and topics such as fractal, pattern, sequences, geometry, logic, and statistics.
 Not offered for credit to mathematics majors.
 Prerequisite: MTH 97 or adequate competence as determined by mathematics placement.
 Offered As Needed.
 (UG)